tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 }
 ```

-O(n): maybe thinking O(2n) but we see big picture!
+O(n): maybe thinking O(2n) but we see the big picture!
 BigONotation doesn't care about precision only about general trends _linear? quadric? constant?_

 ```typescript
 function printUpAndDown(n: number) {